Today's Top Gainer

 Note:Top Gainer - Nifty 50 More

-Textiles in India have long history dating back to more than 5000 BC and there were archaeological evidence that we had an abundant resources and forefront in supply the finest textile products to the rest of the world.
-This sector cannot be ignored because it is the second largest sector providing employment opportunities both organized and unorganized sectors.
-The textile industry employs about 51 million people directly and 68 million people indirectly.
+The Indian Textile Industry holds a dominant position and maintaining its uniqueness and strength in both organized and unorganized sector.
+The size of the domestic textile industry US$ 150 billion in FY 2018 is expected to reach US$ 223 billion by FY 2021 on the back of a growing population, incomes, aspirations and urbanization.
+This is the second largest sector providing employment over 45 million people directly and 60 million people indirectly.
 The textile industry has two broad segments.
-First, the unorganized sector consists of hand-loom, handicrafts and sericulture, which are operated on a small scale and through traditional tools and methods.
+First, the unorganized sector consists of handloom, handicrafts and sericulture, which are operated on a small scale and through traditional tools and methods.
 The second is the organized sector consisting of spinning, apparel and garments segment which apply modern machinery and techniques such as economies of scale.

 The Indian government has come up with a number of export promotion policies for the textiles sector.
 It has also allowed 100 per cent FDI in the Indian textiles sector under the automatic route.

 The Textile Ministry ear marked Rs.
 690 cr for setting up 21 ready made garment manufacturing units in seven states for the development and modernization of the Indian Textile Sector.